raiden-network/raiden-service-bundle/README.md

 1. Run `docker-compose build` to build the containers
 1. Run `docker-compose up -d` to start all services
    - The services are configured to automatically restart in case of a crash or reboot
-1. A 'purge' script/service will run once a day, prunning old state from rooms to save disk space, and restarting the ``synapse`` service to fetch an up-to-date whitelist of servers.
 1. Verify the service is up by opening the domain in a browser.
 You should see the synapse login screen.

 ### Submit